linkthehylian/UNoVSync/README.md

 # UNoVSync
-Play Uno (2016) without forced vsync.
+Enjoy Uno with your friends without being forced vsync.